 Mail the proposal to the Foundation’s Manager, Meg Kennedy, at the following address:

 TEGNA Foundation Media Committee

 The media committee meets and reviews proposals twice per year.
-Applications should be postmarked by one of these deadlines: March 1 or November 2.
+Applications should be received by the Foundation by one of these deadlines: March 1 or November 2.
 You will be notified of the committee’s decision via email in 60 to 90 days after the deadline.
 If submitting your proposal via email, please combine all of the documents into one PDF.
 We do not accept proposals via messenger or hand delivery.